adamharrison/liquid-cpp/README.md

 ## Status

 In development.
-Currently a bit all over the place.
+Currently a bit all over the place. **Do not use in production code, as this has not been vetted for memory bugs, or anything beyond general performance and features.**

 ### Quick Start